NikiSkaarup/violentmonkey-scripts/README.md

 - [nws lib](src/scripts/nws.lib.js), used by other scripts for configuration UI in a web component for style isolation and initialization.
 - [manga reading script](src/scripts/manga-reading-script.user.js)

+## TODO:

+- Replace elysia with bun serve since there isn't any point in having an extra dependency with such a simple usage of it.